CroP-BioDiv/irs_wrappers/README.md

 ## Research

-Scripts are used in research paper
+Scripts are result of research paper "Chloroplast genome annotation tools: Challenges and recommendations".
-Research reproduction
-Pages describing research papers reproduction:

-Towards the Well-Tempered Chloroplast DNA Sequences; reproduction steps.
+Similar scripts, implemented in [ZCItools environment](https://github.com/CroP-BioDiv/zcitools), are used to obtain results for the research.
+Reproduction is described on this [page](https://github.com/CroP-BioDiv/zcitools/blob/master/docs/irs_annotation_tools.md).